 Kartoffelkloesse is potato dumplings with some other ingredients mixed in.

 To make Kartoffelkloesse, boil potatoes for about 10 minutes.
-Remove the skin and mash them to a consistency similar to dough for pasta.
+Peel the potatoes and mash them to a consistency similar to dough for pasta.
 Mix in flour and salt until you get a hardball of dough that is difficult to knead by hand; set aside while introducing eggs, butter, and more flour into the mixture until it becomes more of a batter.

 Whip the egg whites until stiff.
 Then fold them in with the rest of the ingredients, and mix well.